-There were two houses at the Jatun Sacha Reserve in San Cristobal, Galapagos, where I volunteered: old house and new house.
+There were two houses at the Jatun Sacha Reserve in San Cristobal, Galapagos, where I volunteered back in 2016: old house and new house.
 I stayed at old house, which only had three people in it including me.

 Old house was made of wood with the exception of the roof which was metal composition.
 The house was being eaten away by termites, which was evident by the wood dust falling on my bag from the ceiling.